sergioescacs/chess-elo/README.md

 Yes it is.
 We are working on the windows version, but in the future we will create both mobile versions.

 2. How can i get the application?
 Visit the "builds" section and download the last build, execute the .exe file and ejnoy!

-    -
+Or, download the last installer!